-1994 An eight-year investigation ended when the U. S. Attorney General notified the Governor that living conditions at the Cummins and Tucker Units met standards.
+- 1994 An eight-year investigation ended when the U.S. Attorney General notified the Governor that living conditions at the Cummins and Tucker Units met standards.
 The Maximum Security and Varner Units were reaccredited by the American Correctional Association.
 Edward Charles Pickens and Jonas Hoten Whitmore were executed by lethal injection May 11.
-Hoyt Clines, James Holmes and Darryl Richley were executed August 3.
+Hoyt Clines, James Holmes, and Darryl Richley were executed August 3.
 Meritorious furloughs were discontinued in August, after a furloughed inmate absconded.
 At the first meeting of the new Board of Correction and Community Punishment, Circuit Judge Randall Williams was selected chairman.
-A ribbon cutting ceremony was held in September for the department's Prison Museum, which was the second state prison museum in the country.
-A Boot Camp program for females was approved November 16, and the Boot Camp capacity was increased to 180.

-- 1995 The East Arkansas Regional Unit became the first facility to incorporate the new inmate telephone system.
+A ribbon cutting ceremony was held in September for the department's prison museum, which was the second state prison museum in the country.
+A Boot Camp program for females was approved November 16, and the boot camp capacity was increased to 180. - 1995 The East Arkansas Regional Unit became the first facility to incorporate the new inmate telephone system.
 Richard Wayne Snell was executed by lethal injection April 19.
-The meritorious furlough program was reinstated in June by the Board of Correction and Community Punishment.
-Barry Lee Fairchild was executed by lethal injection August 31.
+The meritorious furlough program was reinstated in June.
+Barry Lee Fairchild was executed by lethal in jection August 31.
 Sgt.
 Scott Grimes was fatally stabbed November 29, by Maximum Security Unit inmate Alvin Jackson.
-The Bi-State Detention Center was certified by the Texas Commission Jail Standards. - 1996 The Department contracted with Wackenhut Corrections Corporation in June to build and manage two 600-bed adult correctional facilities at Newport.
+The Bi-State Detention Center was certified by the Texas Commission on Jail Standards. - The Department of Correction contracted with Wackenhut Corrections Corporation, in June, to build and manage two 600-bed adult correctional facilities at Newport.
 Alvin Jackson, who was convicted June 20 of the fatal stabbing of Sgt.
 Scott Grimes, was sentenced to death for capital murder.
-The Department contracted with a jail in Bowie County, Texas, to house up to 500 Arkansas inmates.
+The ADC contracted with a jail in Bowie County, Texas, to house up to 500 Arkansas inmates.
 William F. Parker was executed August 8.
 An Office of Emergency Preparedness was established by the ADC.
-The Department's oldest and largest facility, the Cummins Unit, was accredited by the American Correctional
+The department's oldest and largest facility, the Cummins Unit, was accredited by the American Correctional Association.

-Association.
 With that accreditation, the ADC became one of only nine states to be fully accredited by the ACA.
 The inmate grievance procedure was certified by the U. S. Department of Justice.
 A 100-bed barracks was constructed at the Maximum Security Unit.
-The PASS Program (Prisoners of Arkansas Striving for Success) was created at the Varner Unit to address problem inmate.
+The PASS Program (Prisoners of Arkansas Striving for Success) was created at the Varner Unit to address problem inmates. - 1997 Kirt Douglas Wainright, Earl Van Denton, and Paul Ruiz were executed by lethal injection January 8.
+Legislation authorized lethal electrified fences at the medium and maximum security facilities.
+Construction of 200 beds at the North Central Unit and 400 beds at the East Arkansas Regional Unit was completed.
+New classrooms opened in May at the Pine Bluff Unit.
+Pastor Silas Johnson was appointed to the Board of Correction and Community Punishment, replacing the Rev. Hezekiah Stewart.
+Eugene Wallace Perry was executed by lethal injection August 6, and for the first time members of the victim's family could view the execution on a video monitor at the Cummins Unit.
+A U.S. Department of Justice lawsuit involving the ADC's past hiring and promotional practices of female employees were settled.
+Construction of the State's first privately managed correctional facilities was completed in December at Newport.